Skip to main content

 • The S4U2Self+U2U (User-to-User) extension allows using a user account’s TGT session key

-• By changing the user’s password hash to match the TGT session key, we can use the TGT with -k (keytab) mode
+• By changing the user’s password hash to match the TGT session key, the TGT can be used with -k (Kerberos authentication via ccache)

 Configuring RBCD